-When we began the branding piece of the project, the client stated they did not want to change logo.
+When we began the branding piece of the project, the client stated they did not want to change the logo.
 They had been through several iterations in the past.
-The logo conversation evolved into a conversation about how the logo had been approached in the past and how that mirrored the previous focuses of the company.
-To our delight, we discovered a past logo that seemed perfect for the new voice and tone of the people of the Housing Partnership Inc.
+The logo conversation evolved into a conversation about how the logo had been approached in the past and how that mirrored the previous focus of the company.
+To our delight, we discovered a previous logo that seemed perfect for the new voice and tone of the people of The Housing Partnership Inc.

 We rebuilt the retro logo, and its metaphor charged and validated some of our conceptual rumblings.
 HPI is forward movement.
 It is trajectory.
 It is finding a way to rise up and overcome – both internally and for the audience.

 Concepting is always our favorite stage of the process and this project came with a lot of diverse possibilities.
-In the end, we decided that approaching the ambition of our audience members would be the best way to motivate them to act.
+In the end, we decided that a direct approach- tapping into the ambition of our audience members- would be the best way to motivate them.
 Thus the concept: Step Up.

-We knew movement had to be implement in some capacity.
-Each of our animations was created in order to approach the ambitious goals of our audience members in a more emotional way than they had been reached before.
-We wanted to help them realize their dreams, much like the staff at HPI aims to do.
+We knew movement would be a critical design element.
+Each of our animations was created to reflect the ambitious goals of our audience members.
+We wanted to reach them in a more emotional way than they had been reached before.
+We wanted to help them visualize their dreams.

-Nicole, our first persona, receives an animation apartment rentals and a more lively lifestyle.
-The second animation aimed to approach Shonda, a mother looking for financial education on buying a home.
-Lastly, we assisted Eric & Lita in guiding them through the process of buying a new home through support.
+Nicole, our first persona, received an animation of an apartment building with a lively lifestyle.
+The second animation aimed to reach Shonda, a mother looking for financial education on buying a home.
+Lastly, we talked to Eric & Lita- animating their dream home with a basketball goal in the driveway.